Jack3Dz/user-register/README.md

 This project is a based in a user register;

-Backend is build using NodeJS Express and the way development has been done building a RESTFul API with user register endpoints.
-The database used to perform data persistence is MongoDB.
+Backend is build using NodeJS Express, and Frontend is build using React-Redux, the database used to perform data persistence is MongoDB.

+The application works as follows:
+* Frontend performs a request for the backend >
+* Backend performs the request for the database >
+* The database returns the response >
+* The backend processes the response > And returns the response to the frontend.

 The `api` uri preceeds all API endpoints and the following endpoints are currently available
 * GET `/api/v1/users/` - Get All users.